HFC R32 Products

 Kigali Amendments UK Progress F-Gas AC Equipment Ban

-- R32 is an HFC refrigerant Class A2L (A2L not Used in Large Splits and Multi splits or VRF systems ).
-It is not a long-term refrigerant, cannot be dropped in, requires Specific Risk Assesment, require extra training (installer safety) to handle flammables e.g. City & Guilds 6187-21and require specific guidelines (see LG installation recommendations) and risk assessment.
+- R32 is an HFC refrigerant Class A2L (A2L not Used in Large (greater than 3 kg system charge) Splits, Multi splits, VRF or Chiller systems ).
+It is not a long-term refrigerant, cannot be dropped in, requires Specific Risk Assesment unders DSEAR, require extra training (installer safety) to handle flammables e.g. City & Guilds 6187-21 and require specific guidelines (see LG installation recommendations).

-- R410A or R134a or R407C are HFC refrigerants (common AC refrigerants which are A1classified, used in Splits, Multi, Commercial, VRF, Chillers, Roof Tops ) - (See F-Gas 2014 Regulations Specifically point 3 (new HFC ban)
+- R410A or R134a or R407C are HFC refrigerants (common Air Conditioning refrigerants which are A1classified (non Flammable), used in Splits, Multi, Commercial, VRF, Chillers, Roof Tops ) - (See F-Gas 2014 Regulations Specifically point 3 (new HFC ban)

 There two regulations that affect the reduction of current HFC refrigerants with high GWP.